dwagmi/shopping-cart/README.md

 In-memory H2 database.
 Console available at http://localhost:8080/h2-console

+## Assumptions

+- Items have to be added to cart for freeItem promotion to apply, it is not automatically added.
 ## How to improve
 - Handle more exceptions and errors
 - Full E2E testing.